texonica/company-dashboard/memory-bank/activeContext.md

   - Enhanced data processing
 - Implement authentication with Firebase
 - Set up role-based access control
-- Create financial reporting panels as the next major feature
 - Add additional data visualizations for key metrics
 - Optimize data fetching to minimize API calls
 - Implement caching strategy for AITable and ClickUp data
 - Develop detailed client views
 - Integrate ClickUp task data with project management views
-- Plan for comprehensive PnL tracking system including:
-  - Xolo CSV import and processing pipeline
-  - AI-powered transaction categorization
-  - Client-Payment-Project mapping for complex financial relationships
-  - Subscription tracking with Chargebee integration
-  - Financial reconciliation workflow

 *For detailed roadmap and implementation discussions, see [roadmap.md](roadmap.md)*

 ## Active Decisions
 We need to determine the best approach for:
+- CSV import and parsing strategy for financial data
+- Data model for many-to-many payment-project relationships
+- AI/ML approach for transaction categorization
+- Subscription tracking model and integration with Chargebee
+- Financial reconciliation workflow UI and logic
 - Data fetching optimization to minimize API calls to AITable and ClickUp
 - Caching strategy for API data (using SWR)
 - User interface for financial reporting panels